Wilson's storm petrel: Behaviour and ecology

 Wilson's storm petrel has a more direct gliding flight than other small petrels, and like most others it flies low over the seas surface and has the habit of pattering on the water surface as it picks planktonic food items from the ocean surface.
 Their unique fluttering and hovering flight is achieved often with their wings held high.
 Even in calm weather, they can make use of the slight breeze produced by the waves and in effect soar while using their feet to stabilize themselves.
 Like the European storm petrel, it is highly gregarious, and will also follow ships and fishing boats.
 A soft peeping noise is often heard while the birds are feeding.
 They feed predominantly on planktonic invertebrates close to the surface, rarely plunging below the surface to capture prey.
 They may however sometimes take 3–8 cm long fish in the family Myctophidae.

 At 40 g on average, it is the smallest warm-blooded animal that breeds in the Antarctic region.
 It nests in colonies close to the sea in rock crevices or small burrows in soft earth and lays a single white egg.
 Like most petrels, its walking ability is limited to a short shuffle to the burrow.
 In the Antarctic, nests may sometimes get snowed over leading to destruction of the nest or chicks.
 This storm petrel is strictly nocturnal at the breeding sites to avoid predation by larger gulls and skuas, and will even avoid coming to land on clear moonlit nights.
 Both parents tend the nest and feed the single chick.
 The chicks call and beg for food, more vigorously when hungry.
 Chicks remain at nest for about 60 days and are fed on krill, fish and amphipods.
 Adults have the ability to identify their nest burrows in the dark and their mates by olfactory cues.

-Population estimates in Antarctica but the species to have about between 105 and 106 pairs.
+Population estimates in Antarctica evaluate the species to have about between 105 and 106 pairs.
 Widespread throughout its large range, Wilson's storm petrel is evaluated as least concern on the IUCN Red List of Threatened Species.